How to Prevent Woodpecker Damage

 Colorful flags, banners, streamers, and windsocks will move with the smallest breeze and may convince the birds that there is a predator nearby.

-If the activity is related to nesting, obtain a birdhouse with the appropriately sized opening and place it near the area where the drilling has occurred.
+If the activity is related to nesting, obtain a birdhouse with an appropriately sized opening and place it near the area where the drilling has occurred.

 Feed the Birds

 Add a suet feeder to your yard and keep it filled all year round, with options to add a mealworm or jelly feeder for more variety.

 By removing the food source that lies beneath the surface of the wood, you may deter the woodpeckers from drilling into your home.
 You could consider contacting a local pest control company for an inspection.